nrwl/nx/docs/angular/cli/affected-libs.md

 Exclude certain projects from being processed

+### excludeTags

+Default: ``

+Exclude projects with tags matching one or more of the provided tags

 ### files

 Change the way Nx is calculating the affected command by providing directly changed files, list of files delimited by commas